 Our pressure cycling technology uses internally developed instrumentation that is capable of cycling pressure between ambient and ultra-high levels at controlled temperatures to rapidly and repeatedly control the interactions of bio-molecules.
-Our instrument, the Barocycler®, and our internally developed consumables product line, which includes PULSE (Pressure Used to Lyse Samples for Extraction) Tubes as well as the ProteoSolve-Irs kit for the detergent-free extraction of proteins from lipid-rich samples, together make up the PCT Sample Preparation System ("PCT SPS").
+Our instrument, the Barocycler®, and our internally developed consumables product line, which includes PULSE (Pressure Used to Lyse Samples for Extraction) Tubes as well as application specific kits, which include consumable products and reagents, together make up the PCT Sample Preparation System ("PCT SPS").

 We have experienced negative cash flows from operations with respect to our pressure cycling technology business since its inception.
-As of June 30, 2008, we had a cash balance of approximately \$2.8 million.
+As of September 30, 2008, we had a cash balance of approximately \$1.9 million.
 In July 2008, we implemented a number of cost reduction initiatives, including the delay of certain research and development projects, reduction in travel and meeting attendance for all personnel, continued reduction in investor relations activities, decreases in the base salary of most of our employees and all of our executive officers, and a reduction in our workforce which included the re-alignment of our sales force from seven full time sales directors to three.
 We have also delayed the hiring of new personnel to fill previously vacated positions.
-We believe that implementing such changes to our business plan will allow us to extend our existing cash balances into the middle of 2009, without significantly impacting our short-term commercialization efforts.
+We believe that implementing such changes to our business plan allow us to extend our existing cash balances through the first quarter of 2009.